 As an undergrad, I wasn't too sure about what I wanted to major in, given that I had a wide range of interests but nothing specific or concrete that could be defined by a field.
 Poli Sci wound up attracting me most, precisely because of its breadth and depth.
 On the one hand, we study politics, i.e. governments, legislatures, policies, and more.
 But upon closer look, we find how politics is also the study of how humans organize and govern themselves.
 Thus, studying politics entails understanding elements from other disciplines like philosophy, economics, history, sociology, the natural sciences, and mathematics, just to name a few.
 Aristotle once said, "of all sciences, political science is master."
 It is in this light that I chose poli sci.
 (Eric Stein, Graduate Student)

 - Transfer Module - Transfer Student Orientation Module

-- Transfer Student Power Point - Helpful information on the path forward for Transfer Students.
+- Transfer Student Orientation Video - Helpful YouTube video information on the path forward for Transfer Students.

 - "A Transfer Student's Path to Degree" Handout

 - Transfer Center

 - Campus Learning Assistance Services (CLAS)